British pound plunges to new low as tax cuts spark concern

-The pound fell as low as $1.0373, before rallying to $1.0672 in early London trading.
-It was its lowest level since the decimalization of the currency in 1971.
+The pound fell as low as $1.0373, its lowest level since the decimalization of the currency in 1971, before rallying to above $1.07 in London morning trading.

+The weakening currency piles pressure on the U.K.'s new Conservative government, which has gambled that slashing taxes — and increasing borrowing to compensate — will spur economic growth.
+Many economists say it's more likely to fuel already high inflation, push down the pound and drive up the cost of U.K. government borrowing — a potential perfect storm of economic headwinds.

+The British currency has lost more than 5% of its value against the dollar since Friday, when Kwarteng announced the U.K.'s biggest tax cuts in 50 years.

-Kwarteng and Prime Minister Liz Truss, who took office three weeks ago, are betting that lower taxes and reduced bureaucracy will spur economic growth and generate enough additional tax revenue to cover government spending.
+Kwarteng and Prime Minister Liz Truss, who took office three weeks ago, are betting that lower taxes and reduced bureaucracy eventually will generate enough additional tax revenue to cover government spending.
 Economists suggest it is unlikely the gamble will pay off.

-Opposition Labour Party economy spokeswoman Rachel Reeves said Kwarteng had “fanned the flames” of instability by talking up more tax cuts and said the government’s policies were “reckless.”
+Opposition Labour Party economy spokeswoman Rachel Reeves said Kwarteng had “fanned the flames” of instability by talking up more tax cuts.

+“They’re not gambling with their own money, they’re gambling with all our money, and it’s reckless and it’s irresponsible as well as being grossly unfair," she told Times Radio.

+The new and untested Truss, who replaced Boris Johnson as prime minister on Sept.
+6, also faces pressure from a nervous Conservative Party, which faces an election within two years.

+Some Conservatives have welcomed the tax-cutting moves as a return to free-market values after years of state intervention in the economy during the coronavirus pandemic.
+But others worry it is unconservative for the government to rack up huge debts that taxpayers will eventually have to pay.

-When grilled about his economic policy Sunday, Kwarteng said he believed the government was acting responsibly.
+Kwarteng insisted the government was acting responsibly — and said there were more tax cuts to come.

-“There’s more to come,” he said in an interview with the BBC.
 “We’ve only been here 19 days.
-I want to see, over the next year, people retain more of their income because I believe that it is the British people that are going to drive this economy.”
+I want to see, over the next year, people retain more of their income because I believe that it is the British people that are going to drive this economy," he told the BBC.

 This program will cost 60 billion pounds, and the government will borrow to finance it, Kwarteng said Friday.